anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: A business that makes nothing but money is a poor business.
+Quote: Results!
+Why, man, I have gotten a lot of results.
+I know several thousand things that won't work.

-By: Henry Ford
+By: Thomas Edison